SpinDoctorMRI/SpinDoctor.jl/README.md

 1. The `examples` folder contains three drivers showing how to create geometry and solve different problems.
 2. The input files for the drivers are found in the folder `examples/setups`, and define different models.
-3. Multiple neuron meshes are found in the folder `examples/meshfiles`.
+3. Multiple neuron meshes are available from [NeuronMeshes](https://github.com/SpinDoctorMRI/NeuronMeshes).
 These can be loaded in the file `examples/setups/neuron.jl`.
 4. See the [documentation page](https://spindoctormri.github.io/SpinDoctor.jl/dev) for more details.